 According to cybersecurity experts, more than 5 million personal records are stolen globally every day.
 Data breach activity continues to escalate in Australia, with Equifax, Uber and the public service being some of the biggest breaches of 2017 and many smaller breaches going unreported.

 It’s not surprising that the Government has taken legislative action to get this problem under control.
-With bipartisan support, the new Mandatory Data Breach Notification Law is expected to take affect from 22 February.
+With bipartisan support, the new Mandatory Data Breach Notification Law is expected to take effect from 22 February.

 We summarise the changes and how businesses may be affected below.